Fencers love us.

 Finishing the Design

 We handcut stencils for an American flag, and hand-mixed various paints to reach the desired colors.
 We topcoated with a clear coat for added durability and sent the mask to the fencer once cured.
-It brought a tear to his eye.
+The mask he planned to throw away became his competition mask.